judsonlmoore/judsonlmoore.com/_drafts/why-i-rebuilt-my-website.markdown

 Other popular static site generators you might like to look in to include [Hugo](https://gohugo.io/), [Gatsby](https://www.gatsbyjs.org/), and [Next](https://nextjs.org/).
 If you choose to use one of those, then most of the rest of this post will not be applicable to use, or at least not the code snippets.

 After the idea to use a static site generator had some time to gestate for awhile, I couldn't resist the urge to see if I could figure out how to migrate from Wordpress to Jekyll.
 It took quite some doing and I had to ask for help a few times, but looking back, this was actually rather quite easy (if not very involved with lots of steps) and most of all, I found that migrating my blog from Wordpress to Jekyll was lots of fun!

+In the remainder of this post I will outline the steps I took to migrate from Wordpress to Jekyll.

 ## My goals for migrating from Wordpress to Jekyll